 This was near a bird sanctuary.
 All over, we saw big flocks of green and yellow parakeets and other bright birds.
 We saw work elephants too, well-fed and massive, calmly lifting huge teak logs.
 And because this was the south, we were able to visit an extremely ancient Hindu temple.
 There were weathered stones in a row where worshippers had prayed for 1500 years.

 Kerala stretches along the Arabian Sea.
 There are flat, warm rivers and waterways that twine around and meet like elaborate braids.
 On the larger of these rivers, big houseboats (“kettuvallam”) carry thousands of tourists along the quiet water.
 But because we were in kayaks, we could paddle away from the tourists, into the tiny, vivid green waterways lined with lotuses, to small villages.

 Along the shores were banana trees and coconut palms.
 We stayed in South India’s version of a small castle: a traditional nobleman’s home that had been converted to a B& B. The host, an Indian version of a squire or laird, greeted us proudly at the door and ushered us into the enchanting rooms, with carved teak walls and antique furniture.
 It’s always warm there, and each room’s bathroom was a beautiful, completely private small courtyard outside.
 I have never showered in the sun before!
 Very fun!
 Unforgettable!

-Some days we hiked along the flat waterways, walking into tiny villages, chatting with villagers, eating fresh cocoanut and drinking “toddy,” which is the local, home-made alcoholic drink made from cocoanut milk.
+Some days we hiked along the flat waterways, walking into tiny villages, chatting with villagers, eating fresh coconut and drinking “toddy,” which is the local, home-made alcoholic drink made from coconut milk.